Margaret Meyer MBACP, MA, Dip THP, PG Dip Gestalt Counselling, Schema Therapy

 If you'd like to get in touch, the best way to contact me is to text or email.
 I undertake to respond as soon as I can, and within 48 hours.

-Evening sessions after 6pm are offered by Zoom or WhatsApp only
+Evening sessions after 5.30pm are available on Zoom or WhatsApp only

 - Appointments available in person and by phone, WhatsApp and Zoom.